NI-Measurement-Plug-Ins/abstraction-layer-labview/Docs/HAL Docs/HAL in Measurement Plug-Ins.md

 ## Steps to create new HAL based measurement

-1. **Create a measurement plug-in**
-   Follow the steps mentioned in [Developing a measurement plug-in with LabVIEW](https://github.com/ni/measurement-plugin-labview?tab=readme-ov-file#developing-a-labview-measurement) guide and create a measurement plug-in.
+1. Create a measurement plug-in by following the steps mentioned in the [Developing a measurement plug-in with LabVIEW](https://github.com/ni/measurement-plugin-labview?tab=readme-ov-file#developing-a-labview-measurement) guide.

-2. **Follow the recommended directory structure**
-   Ensure to follow a clean directory structure as shown below.
-This structure helps to efficiently organize the files related to the HAL implementation.
+2. Ensure to follow the recommended directory structure for HAL shown below, to efficiently organize the files related to the HAL implementation.

    ``` bash